ciubotaru/share-on-diaspora/trunk/readme.txt

 * Serbo-Croatian -- contributed by Borisa Djuraskovic from Webhostinghub.com
 * Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte

+Please note, that some translations might be incomplete and lack latest changes.

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress